khill42/OSC_IntroHPC/_episodes/12-scheduler.md

 > ## Submit a job from a template in the Job Composer
 >
-> Find MPI Hello World job in the templates.
+> Find MPI Hello World job in the templates
+>
-> Edit the job script to correct the project number.
+> Edit the job script to correct the project number
+>
-> Submit job and view results.
+>Submit job and view results
 {: .challenge}